ktsanter/course-standards-frontend/README.md

 1. **New course** - add a course for the department

    ![new course dialog](https://drive.google.com/uc?id=1Z_caxk97TwYAnm2lWRQcYoQlvtNma1GY)
-   The short course name must be unique for your department and isn't displayed
+   +The short course name must be unique for your department and isn't displayed
-   The official course name is what's displayed
+   +The official course name is what's displayed
-   For example:  short = *ubw*, official = *Underwater Basket Weaving*
+   +Example: short = *ubw*, official = *Underwater Basket Weaving*
 2. **Save course** - save the data you've entered for a course
 3. **Reload course** - discard any changes and load the last saved data
 4. **Delete course** - remove course from the departement.
 Note this is permanent and the data can't be recovered.